American Association of Teachers of Spanish and Portuguese

 The American Association of Teachers of Spanish and Portuguese is a language-specific professional association in the United States that was founded on December 29, 1917, in New York City as the American Association of Teachers of Spanish.

 The name was changed to the present one when Portuguese was added to the association's mission in 1944.

-The organization is composed of more than 10,000 members in 60 chapters across the United States and Canada.
+The organization is composed of thousands of members in 60 chapters across the United States and Canada.

 Mission statement

 The mission statement of the association is to:

 promote ... the study and teaching of Hispanic, Luso-Brazilian, and other related languages, literatures, and cultures at all educational levels.
 Through an exchange of pedagogical and scholarly information, the AATSP encourages heritage and second-language study and supports projects to that end.